chregu/dockertest/README.md

 It starts two docker containers, one with nginx, the other with [hhvm](http://hhvm.com/)

+If you have linux, you can ditch the whole vagrant part. "sudo fig up" should be enough for you, if you have installed Docker (on debian/ubtuntu "apt-get install docker.io")

 # Start up

 ## Ansible

-you need ansible locally, eg with
+you need ansible locally, eg on OS X with homebrew
 ````
 brew install ansible
 ````

+(AFAIK ansible is not available on linux, so you're a little bit out of luck here.
+One solution would be to run ansible within vagrant)

 ## start vagrant and dockers